haseeb-cb/fundamentals-of-gis/Content/5_Theory.md

 Slope analysis using a DEM is valuable in a range of applications, including terrain characterization, land management, environmental assessment, and infrastructure planning.
 It provides insights into the topographic features of the landscape, supporting decision-making processes and aiding in understanding the terrain's behavior and suitability for various purposes.

 ## Raster overlay analysis
+Raster overlay analysis is a fundamental geospatial analysis technique in GIS that involves combining and analyzing multiple raster layers to derive new information or gain insights into the relationships between different spatial datasets.
+It enables you to perform complex operations by overlaying and integrating raster datasets, pixel by pixel, to generate output layers with new attributes or identify areas that meet specific criteria.

+In raster overlay analysis, each raster layer is composed of a grid of cells or pixels, with each cell containing a value representing a specific attribute or measurement.
+When overlaying two or more raster layers, the values of the corresponding cells are compared and combined based on predefined rules or operations.
+The most common operations used in raster overlay analysis include:

+1. Overlay operations: These operations combine two or more raster layers to create a new output layer.
+Examples of overlay operations include:

+    -   Union: Combines the values of overlapping cells from multiple layers, often used to identify areas of overlap or convergence.
+    -   Intersection: Retains only the values of cells where all input layers have non-zero values, useful for identifying areas that satisfy multiple conditions.
+    -   Difference: Compares the values of cells between layers and outputs the difference or change.
+2. Mathematical operations: These operations perform mathematical calculations on the values of corresponding cells in different layers.
+Common mathematical operations include addition, subtraction, multiplication, division, and statistical calculations like mean, median, or standard deviation.

+3. Boolean operations: These operations utilize Boolean logic (AND, OR, NOT) to determine the presence or absence of certain conditions or attributes.
+They help create binary or categorical output layers based on specified criteria.

+Raster overlay analysis is used in various GIS applications, such as land suitability analysis, environmental modeling, habitat analysis, urban planning, and natural resource management.
+It allows for the integration of diverse datasets, including elevation models, satellite imagery, land cover maps, and thematic data, to generate valuable information and support decision-making processes.
+By overlaying and combining raster layers, you can explore spatial relationships, identify patterns, quantify spatial characteristics, and derive meaningful insights from the data.

 - Data reclassification
 - Raster calculator
 - Raster overlay analysis (calculations)